philcryer/substratum/README.md

 ## Usage
 * REVIEW script variables and modify where needed
-* ADD needed utilities or commands to the `_prefight` function, the script will verify they're available and in the user's `$PATH` during each run
+* ADD needed utilities or commands to the `_preflight` function, the script will verify they're available and in the user's `$PATH` during each run
 * ADD tasks or commands to run in the `_main` function to have the script do what you want
 * DIRECT output to the `work/` directory for any artifacts, if needed